How to mail merge and print labels in Microsoft Word

 Step one and two

 - If the address is not being displayed properly, click the Match Fields button and change how the fields are being matched.

-- The first label should have only the <<AddressBlock>> field and all other labels should have <<Next Record>><<AddressBlock>> to step through each address field and print the address block in each label.
+- The first label should have only the "<<AddressBlock>>" field and all other labels should have "<<Next Record>><<AddressBlock>>" to step through each address field and print the address block in each label.

-To make sure everything looks ok, click the Preview Results button, which should show each label and a different address for each label.
+- To make sure everything looks ok, click the Preview Results button, which should show each label and a different address for each label.

-If everything looks ok Click the Finish & Merge button and then Print Documents to print the labels.
+- Click Print Documents to print the labels.